Burya: Development

 The first steps towards development of Burya was the idea of Mstislav Vsevolodovich Keldysh of Keldysh bomber.
 The Burya was planned as a Mach 3 intercontinental nuclear ramjet cruise missile.
 The Burya was remarkably advanced for its time, and despite setbacks and several crashes, the vehicle demonstrated a range in excess of 6,000 km with a thermonuclear (hydrogen) bomb-sized payload at speeds greater than Mach 3.
 The Burya had a two-stage design - the daring concept for an intercontinental missile was the second stage, which was powered by a ramjet engine at its operational speed of Mach 3.
 This varied from the original Trommsdorff concept of World War II in that no mother aircraft launch preceded the rocket boosted phase.
-The first stage was a ballistic-rocket-derived booster, which accelerated the Burya to altitude and the speed necessary to ignite its ramjet engine: a ramjet does not operate below subsonic speeds, and to use a hybrid jet-ramjet to broaden its operating speed would have been more complex.
+The first stage was a booster rocket derived from a ballistic missile, which accelerated the Burya to altitude and the speed necessary to ignite its ramjet engine: a ramjet does not operate at subsonic speeds, and to use a hybrid jet-ramjet to broaden its operating speed would have been more complex.

 Successful tests were achieved after official cancellation of the project, when it continued as a technology demonstration.
 It was a casualty, like the USAF Navaho, of the greater simplicity and relative invulnerability to interception of intercontinental ballistic missiles.
-The Burya was an early precursor to the Zvezda and Buran projects.
+The Burya was an early precursor to the Zvezda and M-40 Buran projects.

 The guidance system was realized using an inertial system and also a star tracking system.
 The star tracking system located its position relative to the brightest stars through windows located on the top of stage 2.
 The star tracking system was more accurate for a long range flight compared to the inertial systems available at that time, even if more complex.